Creating a Culture of Informal Learning

 Training for your employees can consist of both formal and informal learning strategies.
-Utilizing both of these techniques helps ensure that you're delivering content along the spectrum of your employees' learning needs.
+Making use of both of these techniques helps ensure that you're delivering courses that meet your employees' learning needs.
 Surprisingly, informal training itself can be extremely beneficial in a number of ways.

 Informal Learning Strategies